Gladys0795/Machine-Learning-Project/README.md

-** 🥗FOOD SPOILAGE RISK PREDICTION USING MACHINE LEARNING**
+**FOOD SPOILAGE RISK PREDICTION USING MACHINE LEARNING**

-** 📖PROJEECT OVERVIEW**
+**PROJECT OVERVIEW**

-Food spoilage is a significant contributor to food waste and a source of significant financial losses across perishable goods supply chain.
-Retailers lose margins from marked-down, unsold products and discarded stock while poor visibility of spoilage risks leads to inefficient inventory and replenishment decisions.
+Food spoilage is a significant contributor to food waste and a source of significant financial losses across the perishable goods supply chain.
+Retailers lose margins from marked-down, unsold products and discarded stock, while poor visibility of spoilage risks leads to inefficient inventory and replenishment decisions.

 This project develops a machine learning model that predicts the spoilage risk of perishable products from storage, handling, packaging and product characteristics recorded at the point of purchase.
-The dataset used is perishable_goods_management.csv, a retail-transaction dataset of 100,000 records across 42 variables covering ten product categories (Bakery, Beverages, Dairy, Deli, Frozen Meals, Meat, Pharmaceuticals, Produce, Ready-to-Eat and Seafood) and five US regions.
+The dataset used is perishable_goods_management.csv, a retail-transaction dataset of **100,000** records across **42** variables covering ten product categories (Bakery, Beverages, Dairy, Deli, Frozen Meals, Meat, Pharmaceuticals, Produce, Ready-to-Eat and Seafood) and five US regions.

-The continuous variable spoilage_risk (range 0.05-0.47, mean 0.20) is used as the risk indicator.
-It is binned into three ordinal classes: Low, Medium and High - using tercile thresholds, so the task is framed as a multi-class classification problem.
+The continuous variable **spoilage_risk (range 0.05-0.47, mean 0.20)** is used as the risk indicator.
+It is binned into three ordinal classes: **Low, Medium and High** using tercile thresholds, so the task is framed as a multi-class classification problem.
 A regression formulation on the raw score is retained as an optional extension.
 The model is intended to help retailers and supply-chain managers prioritise at-risk stock, reduce avoidable waste and improve food-safety decisions.

-** 🎯PROBLEM DEFINITION**
+**PROBLEM DEFINITION**

 Retailers mostly rely on fixed expiry dates and manual inspection to judge whether perishable stock is at risk.
-These approaches are subjective, applied late, and do not combine the many other operational factors - storage temperature deviation, handling quality, packaging quality, distribution time, product sensitivity - that jointly determine how quickly an item deteriorates.
+These approaches are subjective, applied late, and do not combine the many other operational factors: storage temperature deviation, handling quality, packaging quality, distribution time, product sensitivity that jointly determine how quickly an item deteriorates.

-The business consequence is measurable waste and lost margin: in this dataset 19.4% of records were ultimately spoiled and mean waste reaches 38% of units for spoiled items.
+The business consequence is measurable waste and lost margin: in this dataset, 19.4% of records were ultimately spoiled and mean waste reaches 38% of units for spoiled items.
 A model that estimates spoilage risk from information available at or before purchase would let businesses react earlier (markdown, redistribution, prioritised sale) instead of reacting after loss has occurred.

 This project therefore develops a classification model that predicts the spoilage risk level of a perishable item from its storage and handling conditions and product attributes, using only features that are known before the sales outcome is realised.

-** 🚀PROJECT GOAL**
+**PROJECT GOAL**

 The primary goal of this project is to develop and evaluate machine learning models that classify perishable items into Low, Medium or High spoilage-risk categories.
 The project also aims to: